NelleNel/UHHpMSSM/README.md

 ## Generating and simulating events

-"Generation of events" = generate the particles with pythia8.1
+"Generation of events" = simulate proton-proton collisions w/o detector, using pythia8.1

 "Simulation of events" = simulate the detector with Delphes3